Grahp/Quartz/README.md

 ## Traditional Theory Realization

 - Theories are **never** reified in their entirety.
-- Once you "have" a theory, you **manually** create hundreds of thousands of entries that "satisfy" that theory.
-- You then collect them into a dictionary.
+- Once you "have" a theory, you **manually** create hundreds of thousands of entries that "satisfy" that theory, and collect them into a dictionary.

 This leads to dictionaries that are:
 - **Static**